 Infrastructure improvements on the A96 within the vicinity of the rural areas are likely to be within the existing carriageway boundaries, limiting impacts on the natural environment.
 There is, however, the potential for targeted road safety improvements and the creation of large scale public alternative refuelling facilities to require land take and result in a net loss of green space.
 Delivery of the long distance active travel route is likely to have some adverse impacts on the natural environment and heritage.
 The construction of a long distance active travel route as well as large scale public charging for electric vehicles, would require land take and is highly likely to result in some loss of natural greenspace.
 Given the scale of these works, there is also the potential to affect environmental designations within the region, such as but not limited to, Historic Battlefields, Sites of Special Scientific Interest (SSSI) and Special Areas of Conservation (SAC).
-However, active travel interventions would look to create more pleasant and visually attractive transport links that would likely introduce more local greenspaces and promote an improvement in local air quality.
+However, active travel interventions would look to create more pleasant and visually attractive transport links that would likely introduce more local greenspaces and promote a healthier local air quality, which would positively impact on the natural environment.
+Additional, active travel interventions within communities would look to create more pleasant and visually attractive town centres.
 Any reduction in vehicle travel could also improve the local air quality and reduce road user GHG emissions.

-Overall, it is expected that this package would have a minor positive impact on this objective under both the 'With Policy' and 'Without Policy' scenarios.
+Overall, it is expected that this package would have a moderate positive impact on this objective under both the 'With Policy' and 'Without Policy' scenarios.